gahana/VideoCompare/README.md

 # VideoCompare
 Compare videos to find common content.
-Code from a hack event in CenturyLink India 2012.
+Code from a hack event in 2012.

 ## Accuracy control
 In the compare.config file you can set the property "frame.interval" to lower values to achieve more accuracy.